SuaMusica/stac/website/docs/widgets/app_bar.md

 # AppBar

-The Mirai AppBar allows you to build a Flutter app bar widget using JSON.
+The Stac AppBar allows you to build a Flutter app bar widget using JSON.
 To know more about the app bar widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/AppBar-class.html).

 ## Properties